 Additional information:

-If you are feeling anxious, have questions or need support, please remember that Cancer Council’s support and information line is available on 13 11 20 during business hours.
+If you are feeling anxious, have questions or need support, call Cancer Council 13 11 20 during business hours.
 Our specially trained team can provide emotional support as well as practical tips for minimising the risk of infection during this time.

 Where can I get further information?

-SA Health is continually providing updates regarding COVID-19 via the website here: sahealth.sa.gov.au/COVID19.
-It’s important that you stay up to date with this website, as this is the first point of information for South Australians regarding the virus.
+SA Health is continually providing updates regarding COVID-19.
+It’s important that you stay up to date, as this is the first point of information for South Australians regarding the virus.

 The Australian Government Department of Health has issued a health alert and public health information on COVID-19.

-Cancer Council has developed a factsheet with important, trusted information to help answer your questions and concerns about cancer and COVID-19.
-You can download the Cancer & COVID-19 factsheet or if you would like to read the factsheet in your language, this resource is also available in 12 languages.
+Cancer Council has developed a FAQ page and fact sheets with important, trusted information to help answer your questions and concerns about cancer and COVID-19.

 Listen in: Cancer and COVID-19 podcasts